-ROOTZONE
+ROOTZONE PURYFING WATER

-The Rootzone is a biological sewage treatment plant, where the wastewater from the shower and washbasin in Solstället is purified naturally without the addition of chemicals or energy.
-This biological technique for purifying water was developed predominantly in Denmark and Germany, where it has been considered an adequate alternative to conventional purification for many years.
+A Rootzone plant is a biological sewage treatment plant, where the wastewater from the shower and washbasin in Solstället is purified naturally without addition of chemicals or energy.
+This biological technique for purifying water was developed predominantly in Denmark and Germany, where it has been considered as an adequate alternative to conventional purification for many years.